fleetdm/fleet/docs/1-Using-Fleet/2-fleetctl-CLI.md

       removed: false
 ```

+The `targets` field allows you to specify the `labels` field.
+With the `labels` field, the hosts that become members of the specified labels, upon enrolling to Fleet, will automatically become targets of the given pack.

 #### Moving queries and packs from one Fleet environment to another

 When managing multiple Fleet environments, you may want to move queries and/or packs from one "exporter" environment to a another "importer" environment.